rolspace/blazor-football-scoreboard/src/Hosts/Api/README.md

 The Compose file references an SQL file, [football_db.sql](/scripts/appdb/football_db.sql), which seeds data to the database.
 The very first time the Compose file runs, the startup will take a bit longer due to the seeding process.

-If the local database is started for the first time, there is an automated seeding process that uses the [footballscoreboard_localdb.sql](/scripts/localdb/footballscoreboard_localdb.sql) file to generate the tables and data.
+If the local database is launched for the first time, there is an automated seeding process that uses the [footballscoreboard_localdb.sql](/scripts/localdb/footballscoreboard_localdb.sql) file to generate the tables and data.

 Due to the size of the database, the local database container startup will take a bit longer.
 The database will be persisted locally in the /data/localdb folder for subsequent runs.

-Adminer will be available at the following URL: http://localhost:8080.
+Adminer will be available at the following URL: http&ZeroWidthSpace;://localhost:8080.

 ### Local - Application settings